Alex-G-Strong/HugoBasedNZBlog/Last things to do.md

 	- [ ] get it working, and up
 - [ ] setup garmin subscription
 - [ ] place to stay in chch
+	- [ ] nova tell something will knows
 - [ ] supplements ready
 - [ ] med kit prepared
 	- [ ] tylonol